 - Publish – upload your videos to YouTube and other social sharing sites.

-If you follow this process, editing your YouTube videos will be quick and easy.
+Editing your YouTube videos will be quick and easy if you follow this process.
 Below we’ve broken down the editing process and added all the bells and whistles to jazz up your video.
 Here are edit tips for YouTube videos and more tricks to optimize your video.

 Combine videos and recordings from different sources